GoogleChrome/web.dev/src/site/content/en/blog/building-a-tabs-component/index.md

 - Screen reader support with `<a>` and `id="#hash"` element markup
 - `prefers-reduced-motion` for enabling crossfade transitions and instant in-page scrolling
-- The in draft `@scroll-timeline` web feature for dynamically underlining and color changing the selected tab
+- The in-draft `@scroll-timeline` web feature for dynamically underlining and color changing the selected tab

 ### The HTML {: #markup }